 Cable Quality & Length

-Upgrading and shortening our cables will play a role on improving signal integrity whether we hear it or not.
+Upgrading and shortening our cables will play a role in improving signal integrity whether we hear it or not.

 As mentioned earlier, patch cables have distributed capacitance.
 This means that longer cables will cause a lower cutoff frequency in the inherent low-pass filter they produce.
 In other words, the longer the patch cable, the worse the high-end or “treble” of the guitar signal.

-The interconnecting cables between the pedals add to the length as well.
-As do the circuit paths within each pedal.
+The interconnecting cables between the pedals add to the length, as do the circuit paths within each pedal.